pegasus-x/my-portfolio/README.md

 ## ✨ Features

--   Clean and modern UI\
+-   Clean and modern UI.
--   Fully responsive design (works on mobile, tablet, and desktop)\
+-   Fully responsive design (works on mobile, tablet, and desktop)
--   Sections: About, Services, Projects, Contact\
+-   Sections: About, Services, Projects, Contact.
--   Smooth animations and polished interactions\
+-   Smooth animations and polished interactions.
 -   Built with **HTML, CSS, JavaScript, and TailwindCSS**

 ------------------------------------------------------------------------